timrichardson/Prime-Ubuntu-18.04/README.md

 # Fast Switch  Prime-Ubuntu-18.04

-Nvidia Prime without rebooting.
+Nvidia Prime for Optimus laptops using Ubuntu & lightdm.
+Change hybrid & pure Intel modes without rebooting.
+Based on Ubuntu 18.04's prime-select & bbswitch.

 Requires lightdm.

 Why does this exist?
 It restores the pre-18.04 'bbswitch' approach; it's much faster to change profiles and more reliable.
 However, it also takes advantage of recent improvements, so you can swap modes without rebooting.